mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 ## Goal and ownership

-The active goal is a scannerless, idiomatic parse-that runtime proven by a Value-owned full CSS grammar and parse-that's JSON grammar.
+The active goal is a scannerless, idiomatic parse-that runtime proven by a Value-owned full CSS grammar and logical `parse-that#jsonParser`.
+The latter is a package consumer, not a repository.
 No tokenizer, token array, token-event tape, scanner facade, separate lexing stage, raw-source alias or fallback parser may appear.

 - parse-that owns only reusable combinators, run state, spans, diagnostics, recovery, recursion, unordered composition, memo policy and performance;